-- 1st line assurance Self-assurance will be carried out by Programme participants; - 2nd line assurance (SIT) MHHS SI Test team will assure all SIT Programme participants; and - 2nd line assurance (Non-SIT) This will be assured by the MHHS Programme (for Non-SIT LDSOs) and Code Bodies (for Non-SIT Suppliers, Agents and LDSOs entering the market after M10).
+- 1st line assurance Self-assurance will be carried out by Programme participants; - 2nd line assurance (SIT) MHHS SI Test team will assure all SIT Programme participants; and - 2nd line assurance (Non-SIT) This will be assured by the MHHS Programme (for Non-SIT LDSOs) and Code Bodies (for Non-SIT Suppliers, Agents and LDSOs entering the market after M10). - 2nd line assurance for NFRs within the DIP Rules will be assessed by the DIP Manager

-The PIT assurance delivered by the programme and Code Bodies will be limited to the scope of both the BSC and REC Qualification.
+The PIT assurance delivered by the programme and Code Bodies and or DIP Manager will be limited to the scope of both the BSC and REC Qualification, and DIP Rules.